mwcproject/docs/guides/receive_file_qt-wallet.md

   <br />

-- **Once the transaction is confirmed and so received, the recipient needs to wait enough confirmations (set to 10 blocks by default) to spend the fund received recently.**
+- **Once the transaction is confirmed you need to wait for enough confirmations (set to 10 blocks by default) to spend the fund received recently.**

 ![confirmed](/static/img/gui11.png "awaiting confirmations")